Commuter Track

 • The UC Berkeley Pre-College Scholars Program seeks to create an engaged and inclusive community that is welcoming to students from various backgrounds, experiences, and perspectives.
 Beyond what has already been shared in your application, what do you believe makes you stand out as a strong candidate for the Pre-College Scholars program?

-4. Review the UC Berkeley Pre-College Scholars Summer Commuter Program Code of Conduct & Agreement Form
+5. Review the UC Berkeley Pre-College Scholars Summer Commuter Program Code of Conduct and Agreement Form.

-5. Review the Waiver of Liability & Authorization Form
+6. Review the Waiver of Liability and Authorization Form.

-6. Review the Release of Authorization for Emergency Treatment Form
+7. Review the Release of Authorization for Emergency Treatment Form.

-7. Review the Consent to Release Student Information Form
+8. Review the Consent to Release Student Information Form.